swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 And then we can check that we have our changes,

-    $ cat journal.txt
+    $ cat add_numb.py
     $ git log

 As a short-hand, we can do a Git *pull* which does a *fetch* then a *merge*,

-    $ nano journal.txt
+    $ nano add_numb.py
-    $ git add journal.txt
+    $ git add add_numb.py
-    $ git commit -m "Added some references" journal.txt
+    $ git commit -m "Added credits" add_numb.py
     $ git push
+    $ cd ..
-    $ cd ../bootcamp
+    $ cd ../bootcamp-WiSE
     $ git pull

 And then check that we have our changes,

-    $ cat journal.txt
+    $ cat add_numb.py
     $ git log

-### Conflicts and how to resolve them
+### Collaboration: conflicts and how to resolve them

-Let's continue to pretend that our two local, cloned, repositories are hosted on two different machines, and make some changes to our file, and push these to Bitbucket:
+Let's continue to pretend that our two local, cloned, repositories are hosted on two different machines, and make some changes to our file, and push these to GitHub:

-    $ nano journal.txt
+    $ nano add_numb.py
-    $ git add journal.txt
+    $ git add add_numb.py
-    $ git commit -m "Rewrote the title" journal.txt
+    $ git commit -m "Credits - added our names" add_numb.py
     $ git push

-Now let us suppose, at a later, date, we use our other repository (for example, we may have been working on a local repository on our laptop, and now are using the one on our workstation) and we come up with a better idea for a title,
+Now let us suppose, at a later, date, we use our other repository and we want to change the credits.

     $ cd ../bootcamp2
+    $ nano add_numb.py
-    $ git add journal.txt
+    $ git add add_numb.py
-    $ git commit -m "Changed the first author" journal.txt
+    $ git commit -m "Changed the first author" add_numb.py
     $ git push

 Our push fails, as we've not yet pulled down our changes from our remote repository.
 Before pushing we should always pull, so let's do that...